udayakumar-s/ej2-angular-docs/ej2-angular/common/drag-and-drop.md

 domainurl: ##DomainURL##
 ---

-# Drag and drop in Angular Common component
+# Drag and Drop

 Drag and Drop is supported through two libraries of Syncfusion Angular UI Components.
 Those are [`Draggable`](https://ej2.syncfusion.com/documentation/api/base/draggable) and [`Droppable`](https://ej2.syncfusion.com/documentation/api/base/droppable).
 Draggable makes DOM to be dragged using mouse or touch gestures and Droppable mark required DOM as droppable zone.

 ## Initializing Draggable

 You can make any element draggable by passing the element to Draggable constructor.
 Refer the following code snippet to enable draggable for DOM element

 {% tabs %}
 {% highlight ts tabtitle="app.component.ts" %}
 {% include code-snippet/common/draggable-default-cs1/app/app.component.ts %}
 {% endhighlight %}